NATASHA-ct/HELLO--RAILS/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+-Hat tip to all documentations used
-- Inspiration
-- etc
+-Inspiration

 ## 📝 License